Mistakes Buying Espresso Machine - 10 Costly Mistakes First-Time Espresso Buyers Make (And How to Dodge Every Single One)

 Key Takeaways

-• Choosing the right mistakes buying espresso machine means matching capacity and output ports to your actual devices
+• Choosing the right mistakes buying espresso machine means matching the key features to your specific needs and budget

 • Also covers: first espresso machine tips